Manage connections in canvas apps

 Most Power Apps apps use external information called Data Sources that is stored in cloud services.
 A common example is a table in an Excel file stored in OneDrive for Business.
 Apps are able to access these data sources by using Connections.

-The commonest type of data source is the table, which you can use to retrieve and store information.
-You can use connections to data sources to read and write data in Microsoft Excel workbooks, SharePoint lists, SQL tables, and many other formats, which can be stored in cloud services like OneDrive for Business, DropBox, SQL Server, etc.
+The most common type of data source is the table, which you can use to retrieve and store information.
+You can use connections to data sources to read and write data in Microsoft Excel workbooks, SharePoint lists, SQL tables, and many other formats, which can be stored in cloud services like OneDrive for Business, DropBox, and SQL Server.

-There are other kinds of data sources that are not tables, such as email, calendars, twitter, and notifications.
+There are other kinds of data sources that aren't tables, such as email, calendars, twitter, and notifications.

 In addition to creating and managing connections in powerapps.com, you also create connections when you do these tasks: